mvolkmann/blog/src/smalltalk/11-blocks.md

 They are instances of the class `BlockClosure`.
 Their execution is deferred until they are sent a message like `value`.

+Blocks are surrounded by square brackets which is appropriate because real life blocks are typically rectangular.

 The value of the block is the value of its last expression.
 If a block uses the caret operator (`^`) to return a value, the containing method will exit and return that value.